-- The implication is a single silicon chip can be used to implement the functionality of an entire system. - Rather than several different physical chips being required. - An SoC can combine all aspects of a digital system. - E.g., processing, high-speed logic, interfacing, memory, and etc.
+- The implication is a single silicon chip can be used to implement the functionality of an entire system. - Rather than several different physical chips being required. - An SoC can combine all aspects of a digital system. - E.g., processing, high-speed logic, interfacing, memory, and etc. - In the past, the term SoC has usually referred to an Application Specific Integrated Circuit (ASIC). - Alternative: System-on-a-Board - Otherwise, all of these functions might be realized using physically separate devices. - By combining them together into a system at the Printed Circuit Board (PCB) level.

-Alternative: System-on-a-Board

-- Otherwise, all of these functions might be realized using physically separate devices. - By combining them together into a system at the Printed Circuit Board (PCB) level.